zac0473/GymBro/README.md

 After exploring existing fitness apps, I found many to either require payment for basic features or inundate users with many advertisements.
 Moreover, these apps often lacked the simplicity I sought in a workout tracking tool.

+## User Stories

+- As a user, I want to be able to create a new workout session (with duration) and add it to workout records.
+- As a user, I want to be able to select a workout session and add a new exercise (including equipment, duration, or weight/sets corresponding to different exercises) to that session.
+- As a user, I want to be able to select a workout session and view a list of exercises with details (duration or weight/sets corresponding to different exercises) performed during that session.
+- As a user, I want to be able to see the total hours spend on workout.
+- As a user, I want to be able to see the list of equipments I never used.